"If Bacon wrote Shakespeare,

-Bacon kept a private memorandum book which he called The Promus of Formularies and Elegancies which from time to time he jotted down any words, similies, phrases, proverbs or colloquialisms which he thought might come in useful in connection with his literary work, gathering them together so as to be able to draw upon them as occasion should require.
-The word Promus means storehouse, and Bacon's Promus contains nearly 2,000 entries in various languages such as English, Greek, Latin, Italian, Spanish and French.
+Bacon kept a private memorandum book which he called a The Promus of Formularies and Elegancies ' in which from time to time he jotted down any words, similies, phrases, proberbs or colloquialisms which he thought might come in useful in connection with his literary work, gathering them together so as to be able to draw upon them as occasion should require.
+The word "Promus" means storehouse, and Bacon's 'Promus'' contains nearly 2,000 entries in various languages such as English, Greek, Latin, Italian, Spanish and French.

 The following show some of the connections between the Promus and the "Shakespeare" Plays.

 Prornus (I594-96) "To drive out a nail with a nail.''

 Coriolanus, Act 4 Sc.
 7 (1623) ''One fire drives out one fire; one nail, one nail."

 Promus (1594-96) "Fire shall try every man's work."